daattali/beautiful-jekyll/README.md

 If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
 Any comments are welcome!

+If you do fork this project to use as a template for your site, I would appreciate if you keep the link in the footer to this project.
+I've noticed that several people who forked this repo removed the attribution and I would prefer to get the recognition if you do use this :)

 ### Known limitations

 - If you have a project page and you want a custom 404 page, you must have a custom domain.
 See https://help.github.com/articles/custom-404-pages/.
 This means that if you have a regular User Page you can use the 404 page from this theme, but if it's a website for a specific repository, the 404 page will not be used.